Design against reality.

 ‘Abstract first’ is the logic of modern management.

 This ‘abstract first’ way of seeing, doing, and being saturates modern business management.
 It is organizational change management.
 It is leadership frameworks and competency models.
 It is OKRs and KPIs.
 It is tech transformation built on frameworks.
 It is organizational design that moves boxes and calls it transformation.
 It is systems thinking when the system is more real than the people within it.
 It is data-driven everything.
-It is algorithms deciding what a person is by what can be measured.
+It is algorithms that decide what a person is based on what can be measured.
 It is dashboards that become more real than the lives they summarize.
 It is church growth models.
 It is spiritual formation reduced to content tracks and discipleship pathways.
 The abstraction reigns; the concrete is eclipsed.

-This ‘abstract first’ habit is the legacy of ancient and modern philosophies.
+This ‘abstract first’ habit is the legacy of both ancient and modern philosophies.
 It is the old conviction that forms, ideals, and essences are more real than the concrete things we touch.
 It is the modern faith that systems, structures, and processes are the deepest truth, because then everything ‘makes sense,’ complexity is ‘manageable,’ and the world is ‘less risky.’
 It is the management idea that the job of a leader, or strategist, or designer is to step back, name the pattern, and then shape reality—systematize and optimize—according to it.

-You have read Part I of a series entitled "Design is built on an illusion."
+You have just read Part I of a series titled Design is built on an illusion.

 Thought becomes false when it refuses to kneel before Christ.
 “See to it that no one takes you captive by philosophy and empty deceit, according to human tradition… and not according to Christ.” —Colossians 2:8.
 Scripture does not condemn thought, but it does unmask thinking that becomes self-grounding and self-authorizing.
 The problem is not conceptuality as such; the problem is conceptuality detached from the living center of truth in Christ.
 When our models begin to decide beforehand what reality is permitted to be, thought has ceased to be servant and has become master.
 All true knowing must be reordered under its proper object, and that object is God’s self-revelation in Jesus Christ.